Spotting a Bad Check Before You Deposit

 Building a System to Keep Bad Checks at Bay

-Even with careful scrutiny and a swift response protocol, the best defense is a robust system that reduces the chance of a bad check ever entering your accounts.
+Even with meticulous scrutiny and a swift response protocol, the best defense is a robust system that reduces the chance of a bad check ever entering your accounts.
 The first pillar of such a system is a clear policy that delineates acceptable payment methods.
 If your business relies heavily on checks, consider requiring electronic payments for transactions above a certain threshold - say, $500 or $1,000 - because electronic transfers are easier to trace and less likely to be altered.

 Introduce a pre‑payment verification step.
 Before accepting a check, ask the payer to provide an alternative form of identification - such as a copy of a driver’s license or a bank‑issued debit card.
 Cross‑reference this information with the payer’s records.
-If the payer claims to be a customer they’ve worked with before, verify the details with your customer database.
+If the payer claims to be a customer you’ve worked with before, verify the details with your customer database.
 For new customers, a brief background check can flag any red flags that could indicate potential fraud.

 Adopt a signature verification workflow.
 Many banks provide a signature verification service that compares the payer’s signature on the check to a sample stored in the bank’s database.
 If you’re using a digital banking platform, leverage the electronic signature capture that many modern payment portals offer.
 By having a system in place to confirm the authenticity of signatures, you can avoid accepting checks with forged or altered signatures.